STAY-AT-HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?

-As a mum, the decision of being present in your little one’s day-to-day lives and activities is the greatest priority because they need you most at the young age of their lives.
+As a mum, the decision of being present in your little one’s day-to-day lives and activities is the greatest priority because they need you most at a young age of their lives.

 I think it’s important that you maximize the time with your loving children.
-The joy of knowing that you are investing in and raising a child into a brilliant, healthy and responsible adult, who will in turn care for you, especially in your old age, take responsibilities and contribute to the society in your pride and honor is next to nothing.
+The joy of knowing that you are investing in and raising a child into a brilliant, healthy, and responsible adult, who will in turn care for you, especially in your old age, take responsibility, and contribute to society in your pride and honor is next to nothing.

-Copyright – STAY AT HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?
+STAY AT HOME MUM VS WORKING MUM: WHO MAKES A BETTER MUM?
+SEE THE VIDEO